Trade Stock Indices

 Support & Resistance Levels Lines

-Support & resistance levels can be used to set stoploss order levels where the stop loss orders are set just above/below the resistance/support.
+Support and resistance levels can be used to set levels for stoploss orders, where the stop loss orders are set just above or below the resistance/support.

 • Buy Trade - Stop Loss Order set few pips below the support